avine/formation-angular-base/doc/course/public/06_directives.md

 Note:
   - Components have already been covered
-  - Structural directives are complex and beyond the scope of this training
+  - Structural directives are complex and beyond the scope of this course

 ✅ Therefore, we'll only cover **attribute directives**